thosgood/this-weeks-finds/markdown/101-151/week139.md

 Consider the example of general relativity.
 We can figure out the upper critical dimension using a bit of dimensional analysis and handwaving.
 Let's work in units where Planck's constant and the speed of light are
-1. The Lagrangian is the Ricci scalar curvature divided by 8 π G, where G is Newton's gravitational constant.
+1. The Lagrangian is the Ricci scalar curvature divided by 8 \pi G, where G is Newton's gravitational constant.
 We need to get something dimensionless when we integrate the Lagrangian over spacetime to get the action, since we exponentiate the action when doing path integrals in